MAInformatico/MAInformatico.github.io/Sport_Time.md

 permalink: /Sport_Time/
 ---

 Men sana in corpore sano, This quote is essential for our purposes.
 We cannot forget the soft skills and specially our health.
-So, if you do not know how to begin to train or you want to learn something new or test another train, these are my favourite fitness youtubers channels, I hope the list can be helpful to you:
+So, if you do not know how to begin to train or you want to learn something new or test another train, these are my favorite fitness youtubers channels, I hope the list can be helpful to you:

 (In Spanish)
 * [Buff Academy](https://www.youtube.com/channel/UCuzmut0enwi-LrnyYwD0NCA/featured)